dn004/silver_health_project/README.md

 # Silver Health Project

 Welcome to the Silver Health Project repository!
-This project is designed to improve health awareness and provide valuable health-related information.
+This project is designed to improve health awareness and provide valuable health-related to elders in our communities.

 ## Cloning the Repository